 Infection can be defined as the injurious colonization of a host organism, by a foreign species.
-In such a case, the foreign species, which can also be called the infecting organism, starts utilization of the resources of the host.
+In such a case, the foreign species, which can also be called the infecting organism, starts utilizing the resources of the host.
 The result is that the normal functioning of the host is adversely affected.
 In human beings, the negative effects might manifest themselves in the form of chronic wounds, loss of an infected limb, gangrene and, in some cases, even death.
-The foreign species usually comprise of microscopic organisms like bacteria, viruses, parasites, fungi, prions, viroids, and so on.
+The foreign species usually comprise of microscopic organisms, like bacteria, viruses, parasites, fungi, prions, viroids, and so on.
+In the following lines, we have provided handy information on the types of general infections and their common symptoms as well.

 General Infections